jujuodg/portfoilio/README.md

-i used react vertical timeline components for getting the vertical tree for my experience timeline i used resend api library to receive messages from the contact form in order to not receive it as spam i used react.email to style the email
+i used react vertical timeline components for getting the vertical tree for my experience timeline i used resend api library to receive messages from the contact form in order to not receive it as spam i used react.email to style the email i used react-hot-toast to display error message stylishly